realm/realm-java-benchmarks/README.md

 course, when inserting, updating or removing rows or objects from either SQLite or Realm, explicit write transactions are used.
 The implicit read transactions are not directly measured.

-The `io.realm.internal` is also included in the benchmark under the name Realm Low Level.
-This benchmark is used internally by Realm to measure the overhead of the object store.
-As `io.realm.internal` is using explicit read transactions, in some cases `io.realm.internal` will appear slower.

 ## How to Run